engineyard/ey-docs/pages/application_home.md

 # Applications

 This section outlines how to manage your application on Engine Yard Cloud.
-If you're looking to add SSL to your application please see [[SSL Certs|ssl-certificates]].
+For information about adding SSL to your application, see [[How to obtain and install SSL certificates for applications|ssl-certificates]].

 ## Add an Application